bramp/flvtool-plus-plus/README.md

 **Linux/FreeBSD:**

-flvtool++ compiles cleanly under GCC, a makefile is provided such that you only need to extract the source package, and then type make.
+flvtool++ compiles cleanly under GCC, a makefile is provided such that you only need to extract the source package, and then type `make`.

  [1]: http://www.buraks.com/flvmdi/
  [2]: http://rubyforge.org/projects/flvtool2/